 Post Sponsored by Cowboy Charcoal

-Don’t forget to add some mesquite wood chunks to the fire to give the chili a nice smoky flavor!
-So grab your favorite dutch oven and build a fire because this chili is meant to be cooked right now!
+The recipe below is a small twist of my families classic chili.
+Add some pumpkin spice to the dish and you have a sweet & spicy flavor that everyone will love.
+Not feeling like adding pumpkin?
+Try using habanero spice instead to give a major kick!
+Don’t forget to add some mesquite wood chunks to the fire to give the food a nice smoky flavor!
+So grab your favorite dutch oven and build a fire because this meal is ready to be cooked right now!

-- 1lb of Ground Beef
+- 1 lb of Ground Beef

 - 1. b of Ground Italian Sausage

-- 1 large red bell pepper (chopped)
+- 1 large red bell pepper chopped

-- 1 red onion (chopped)
+- 1 red onion chopped

-- 1 jalapeno (chopped)
+- 1 jalapeno chopped

 - 1/4 cup of chili powder